rafalp/Misago/dev-docs/plugins/hooks/create-prefetch-post-feed-related-objects-hook.md

 ### Return value

-A `PrefetchPostsFeedRelatedObjects` object to use to fetch related objects.
+A `PrefetchPostFeedRelatedObjects` object to use to fetch related objects.

 ## Example